dainst/idai-field/desktop/src/manual/manual.en.md

 When accessing each of the API endpoints, the password entered as "Your password" in the menu "Settings" under "Synchronization" must be given via *Basic Auth*.
 It is not necessary to enter a user name.

+Unless otherwise specified, data is returned in JSON format and is also expected in the request body of POST requests as JSON.

 ## Endpoints